 - 4 boneless, skinless chicken breasts, trimmed and patted dry

-- 1 cup balsamic vinegar (high quality for best glaze)
+- 1 cup balsamic vinegar (use a good-quality balsamic for the best glaze)

 - 2 tablespoons honey or pure maple syrup